UdaraChamidu/Laptop-Price-Predictor/README.md

-# 💻 Laptop Price Predictor - Machine Learning Project
+# 💻 Laptop Price Predictor - Machine Learning Project with Web App

-This project is a machine learning-based **Laptop Price Predictor** built using Python.
-The model estimates the price of a laptop based on various user-selected specifications such as RAM, CPU type, brand, screen features, and more.
+This project is a machine learning based **Laptop Price Predictor** with a **web application** frontend built using **Flask**.
+The model predicts laptop prices based on user selected specifications such as RAM, CPU type, GPU type, brand, screen features and more.

+---

 ## 📌 Project Overview